 TSU EHS-CCP focuses on prevention and early intervention with families.
 The goals encompass comprehensive health, economic and educational outcomes, and long-term academic success for children and families.
-Starting with the expectant family in the prenatal phase and ending when the child is three years of age, Tennessee CAREs ensures appropriate continuity of care, and continuous support for school success.
-Current research affirms that the first three years of life has a direct correlation to school readiness, although Early Head Start children do not transition directly into Kindergarten, we recognize that preparing children for success in school remains our overall goal whether we are serving infants, toddlers or pregnant mothers.
+Starting with the babies from birth and ending when the child is three years of age, TSU EHS-CCP ensures appropriate continuity of care, and continuous support for school success.
+Current research affirms that the first three years of life has a direct correlation to school readiness, although Early Head Start children do not transition directly into Kindergarten, we recognize that preparing children for success in school remains our overall goal whether we are serving infants or toddlers.

 In order to establish school readiness goals for this age group that are inclusive of the domains of language and literacy, cognition and general knowledge, physical well-being and motor development, social and emotional development, and approaches toward learning we have relied on a variety of sources.
-Creative Curriculum for Infants, Toddlers and Twos is used in center-based and home-based options.
-The Ages & Stages Questionnaire is a researched based, valid and reliable tool used for developmental screenings of the infants and toddlers.
+Creative Curriculum for Infants, Toddlers and Twos is used in the center-based option.
+The Ages & Stages Questionnaire is a researched based, valid, and reliable tool used for developmental screenings of the infants and toddlers.
 Assessment is the formal and informal, on-going process to determine the strengths and needs of each child.
 The Teaching Strategies GOLD Assessment Tool is used for all children in the program.

-Tennessee State University Early Head Start-Child Care Partnership School Readiness Goals
+Tennessee State University Early Head Start-Child Care Partnership School Readiness Goals a) The children will demonstrate interest, curiosity, and eagerness in exploring the world around them.